zinnera0411/training_cicd/WORKSHOP-JENKINS.md

     ![Descripción de la imagen](./images/Jenkins_Pipeline_Configuration.jpg)
     - Haz clic en "Save" para guardar la configuración del pipeline.

-3. Ejecuta el pipeline:
+3. Run the pipeline:
-    - Haz clic en "Build Now" para ejecutar el pipeline.
+    - Click "Build Now" to run the pipeline.
-    - Jenkins clonará el repositorio, y ejecutará el pipeline definido en el archivo "Jenkinsfile", que incluyes los pasos de:
+    - Jenkins will clone the repository, and execute the pipeline defined in the "Jenkinsfile" file, which includes the steps of:
-      - Clean workspace: Limpia el espacio de trabajo antes de ejecutar el pipeline.
+      - Clean workspace: Cleans up the workspace before running the pipeline.
-      - Build: instala las dependencias del proyecto Python.
+      - Build: Installs the dependencies of the Python project.
-      - Deploy: espacio para configurar el despliegue del proyecto python.
+      - Deploy: space to configure the deployment of the python project.

     ![Descripción de la imagen](./images/Jenkins_Pipeline_Configuration.jpg)
-    - Puedes ver el progreso y los registros del pipeline en el panel de control de Jenkins.
+    - You can view pipeline progress and logs in the Jenkins dashboard.

-## Paso 3 - Personalizar el pipeline de Jenkins
+## Step 3 - Customize the Jenkins pipeline

-En este paso, personalizaremos el pipeline de Jenkins para un proyecto Python.
+In this step, we'll customize the Jenkins pipeline for a Python project.

-1. Personaliza el pipeline:
+1. Customize the pipeline:
-    - Abre el archivo "Jenkinsfile" en tu editor de código favorito, por ejemplo: Visual Studio Code.
+    - Open the "Jenkinsfile" file in your favourite code editor, for example: Visual Studio Code.
-2. Configura el stage "Static Analysis":
+2. Configure stage "Static Analysis":
-    - Este stage ejecuta el análisis de código estático con Pylint.
+    - This stage runs static code analysis with Pylint.
-    - Copia el siguiente texto en el Pipeline:
+    - Copy the following text into the Pipeline:
       ```groovy
         // Static Analysis stage to run PyLint and publish report
         stage('Static Analysis') {